 “If you know the value of great retouching, please fill out my contact form – maybe we can work together.

-I only have room for 10 clients each month to ensure that I can do my best work for each and every client.
+I only have room for 10 projects each month to ensure that I can do my best work for each and every client.
 So contact me today and we can start the conversation.”

-By saying this you’re demonstrating that you will only provide your best job to your clients and because of that you can only take a few new clients each month.
+By saying something in those lines you’re demonstrating that you will only provide your best job to your clients and because of that, you can only take a few new clients each month.

 3. Walk Away